CompositionalIT/SAFE-AD-Auth-example/README.md

 as the front-channel logout URL.

-Also tick the "Id tokens" under "Implicit grant and hybrid flows".
+Also tick "Id tokens" under "Implicit grant and hybrid flows".